oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-collected-metrics.html.md

 * [swap](https://collectd.org/wiki/index.php/Plugin:Swap)

-  The amount of memory currently written onto hard disk or whatever is called `swap' by the OS..
+  The amount of memory currently written onto hard disk or whatever is called 'swap' by the OS..

 * [df](https://collectd.org/wiki/index.php/Plugin:DF)

-  Mountpoint usage.
+  The file system usage information: The amount of space on a mounted partition that is used and available.
+  It's named after and very similar to the df(1) UNIX command that's been around forever.

 * [interface](https://collectd.org/wiki/index.php/Plugin:Interface)